16 Things to Know Before Moving to Denver, CO

 As most already know, marijuana is legal for recreational use in the state of Colorado.
 In fact, in 2012, Colorado and Washington became the first two states to legalize its recreational use.
 Depending on where you’re from, this might cause a bit of culture shock, so just be prepared.

 Of the top 50 cities in the United States, Denver ranked the 10th best city for families.
 The score was largely based on high rankings in rent affordability and education.
-Downtown Denver probably isn’t the optimal place to raise a family due to the hustle and bustle.
-Neighborhoods on the outskirts of downtown, within commuting distance, might be a bit better.
+Moving to Denver and renting an apartment right downtown probably isn’t the optimal place to raise a family due to the hustle and bustle.
+Neighborhoods on the outskirts of downtown, within commuting distance, might be a better fit.